LiveHelperChat/chatGPT/README.md

-# chatGPT
+# ChatGPT assistant workflow model support

+With this extension you won't need to pay anything to third party except OpenAI for contextual search based on your personal data.

+Requirements

-ChatGPT Assistant support directly in Live Helper Chat
+* Min 4.48v Live Helper Chat version.
+* At the moment Polling workflow is supported only.

+Video tutorial under way.